zacol/mirexplayer/README.md

 * Start node server by `node server.js`.
 If server start correctly you should see *Listening on *:3000*.
 * Open new terminal card and start MongoDB by `mongod`.
 If MongoDB start correctly you should see *[initandlisten] waiting for connections on port 27017*.
 * Open new terminal card and run MongoDB by `mongo`.
-* Create new database by `use merixplayer`.
+* Create new database by `use mirexplayer`.
 If new database was created correctly you should see *switched to db mirexplayer*.
 * Now your Mirex Player is ready to use.

 ## Using